Animal production leads the sector in terms of number of establishments

 Government subsidy amounts to PhP3.7 billion

 Subsidy granted by the government for the sector amounted to PhP3.7 billion which was more than twice the amount granted in 2016.
-Support activities to agriculture and post-harvest crop activities with subsidies of PhP3.6 billion (97.5%) received almost all of the subsidy.
+Support activities to agriculture and post-harvest crop activities with subsidies of PhP3.6 billion received 97.5 percent of the total subsidy.
 (Table 1)

 (Sgd.)
 ROSALINDA P. BAUTISTA